LikeTheSalad/aaper/.github/ARCHITECTURE.md

 ### `gradle.properties` as the minor/major version source of truth

 `gradle.properties` always contains the next planned minor or major version (e.g. `3.1.0`).
-The `versionBump` Gradle task advances it after each release.
+The `bump-version.sh` advances it after each release.
 Patch releases deliberately do **not** modify this file — they derive the patch version from the latest git tag, inject it temporarily into `gradle.properties` for the Gradle build only, then restore the file before committing.
 This keeps the two versioning tracks independent.

 ### Renovate schedule coordinates with patch release day